raleel/mythras-srd/0006_Vehicles.md

 Usually, only military hulls are designed to accommodate weaponry (hard points, ammunition storage, control systems).
 The 'Weaponized' Trait can be taken for civilian vehicles that may have weapon requirements.

-The maximum number of weapon systems a vehicle can support is equal to 1/10th of its Structure Points (so a vehicle with 40 Structure could support 4 weapon systems, if a military vehicle, or a weaponized civilian vehicle).
+The maximum number of weapon systems a vehicle can support is equal to 1/10th of its Structure Points (so a vehicle with 40 Structure could support 4 weapon systems, if a military vehicle, or a Weaponized civilian vehicle).

 Weapon systems depend on the Size of the vehicle.
 The maximum type of weapon system for different Sizes are shown in the tables in the tables below.